 - SLIS Technical Support Form (responses are handled within 24 hours, often much more quickly)

 - SLIS D2L tutorials for instructors (login with username: d2l and password: teaching)

 - D2L student assistants to help every faculty member with all aspects of their course site development and functioning

 Once each year, faculty members are invited to attend the two-day Faculty Institute in San Jose.
 The School covers travel and lodging expenses associated with this event.
 The Institute focuses on pedagogic and technology topics associated with online teaching.
-See the agenda for the 2012 Faculty Institute appended to this document.

 Faculty members are encouraged to email or IM additional questions to school administrators for individual assistance.
 The Associate Director and the Assistant Director for Distance Learning answer questions about administrative policies, individual student situations, and strategies for carrying out course objectives.
 The Student Services Coordinator handles administrative questions such as those related to adds, drops, and withdrawals.